 About one-fifth of pedestrian deaths involve hit-and-run drivers.
 Unless the police (or a private investigator) can locate the responsible driver, wrongful death compensation is sadly unavailable in those cases.

 In all other cases involving driver negligence, certain surviving family members can pursue compensation.
 Spouses, children, and certain other family members and domestic partners can make wrongful death claims.
-To learn which members of your family can participate in a wrongful death claim, talk to a wrongful death lawyer at Timothy J. Ryan & Associates.
+To learn which members of your family can participate in a wrongful death claim, speak with an experienced wrongful death lawyer.

 Compensation for a wrongful pedestrian death includes: